Census document says cutting steps risks errors in count

 The internal document was released as the House committee’s chairwoman, U.S. Rep. Carolyn Maloney, appealed to congressional leaders to extend deadlines that would give the Census Bureau more time to crunch the numbers used for apportionment, the process of redrawing congressional districts, and redistricting at the state and local levels.

-Legislation to extend the deadlines has passed the Democratic-controlled House but the Republican-controlled Senate has failed to act on it.
+The Senate inaction coincided with President Donald Trump directing the agency to exclude people in the country illegally from figures used for redrawing congressional districts, according to a lawsuit filed in San Jose seeking to stop the count from ending in September.

+More than a half-dozen other lawsuits are challenging Trump’s order, which civil rights groups say is unconstitutional and an attempt to limit the power of Latinos and immigrants of color.

-“In light of this new internal document and the additional information we have obtained, it is more urgent than ever that the Senate act,” said Maloney, a Democrat from New York.
+“In light of this new internal document and the additional information we have obtained, it is more urgent than ever that the Senate act,” Maloney, a Democrat from New York, said in a letter to congressional leaders.
 “Congress has a solemn responsibility under the Constitution to help ensure an accurate and complete count, and there is bipartisan support in the Senate for extending these deadlines.”

+The letter included partial transcripts from briefings last week that top Census Bureau officials gave to the House committee.
+At several points during the briefings, officials at the Commerce Department, which oversees the Census Bureau, stopped the officials from the statistical agency from answering the questions, the letter noted.

+Although more time is always helpful, the door-knocking phase of the census has been much more successful than anticipated, said Tim Olson, associate director for field operations.
+During the door-knocking phase, census takers go to homes that haven’t yet responded to the census questionnaire either online, by phone or by mail.

 Follow Mike Schneider on Twitter at https://twitter.com/MikeSchneiderAP,